Oneflow-Inc/oneflow-documentation/en/docs/quick_start/lenet_mnist.md

 This article demonstrates the key steps of how to train a LeNet model with MNIST dataset using OneFlow.
 The full example code is attached at the end of article.

-You can see the effects of each script by running the following commands (GPU device is required).
+You can see the effects of each script by running the following commands (The script operation rely on the default GPU No.0 on your machine.
+If you install the CPU version of OneFlow, the script will automatically call the CPU for training/evaluation).

 First of all, clone the documentation repository and switch to the corresponding path:
 ```shell